Research projects

 Arctic diplomacy and security politics

-In my current 2-year research project, funded by the Carlsberg Foundation, I seek to improve our understanding of, firstly, how new security dynamics affect Denmark's and Greenland's foreign-, security- and defence policies, and, secondly, how (para)diplomatic moves try to alter the power relations within the Realm.
+In my research project, funded by the Carlsberg Foundation, I seek to improve our understanding of, firstly, how new security dynamics affect Denmark's, Greenland's and the Faroe Islands' foreign-, security- and defence policies, and, secondly, how (para)diplomatic moves try to alter the power relations within the Realm.
 When doing so, I examine three specific cases:

 1) The Arctic Council, which is currently on pause due to the war in Ukraine;